Browser does not support script.

 Course overview

-You will immerse yourself in Japanese culture during your year studying abroad in Japan and take language classes at your host university.
-You will also take classes taught in English or Japanese that are relevant to your degree.
+You will immerse yourself in Japanese culture during your year studying abroad in Japan, and take language classes at your host university.
+You will also study modules taught in English or Japanese that are relevant to your degree.

-Studying Intercultural Communication will give you both theoretical expertise and experience of communicating with people from different cultures.
-Explore how language relates to speakers' intentions and purposes in social interaction.
+Studying Intercultural Communication will give you both theoretical expertise and experience of communicating with people from different cultures, exploring how language relates to speakers' intentions and purposes in social interaction.
 You will also examine how language choices can express identities and cultural values.

-The Linguistics part of the course gives you a working knowledge of how language works, how we use it and how it is structured.
+The Linguistics part of the course gives you a working knowledge of how language operates, how we use it, and how it is structured.
 You will explore how we articulate speech and how English differs around the world.
-Depending on the modules you choose, you can learn how the mind processes language, how English is used around the world, or feminist and queer applications of linguistics.
+Depending on the modules you choose, you can learn about how the mind processes language, how English is used around the world, or feminist and queer applications of linguistics.

-Take a look at our other Japanese degree if teaching English in Japan interests you:
+Take a look at our other Japanese degree:

 Course structure